rokobo/Productivity-autotracker/README.md

 + **Credits**:
   + `Attributions page` - Contains image attributions for assets used in this project.

+## **Redundancies and error management**

+The program uses a configuration file to define various parameters like database paths, schema file locations, and retry attempts as well as database schemas, which are defined in separate SQL files and are loaded to create and test the main `activity.db` database.

+The program consistently checks for the existence of database files before attempting operations, ensuring that it does not proceed on invalid paths.
+This is done with the retry mechanism, which is implemented to handle transient issues like temporary database locks or momentary I/O interruptions.
+In case of failure, the program uses a clear messaging system for errors, making it easier for users to understand the nature of the failure.

+Upon exhausting all retries, the program exits the thread or core gracefully, indicating an unresolved issue that requires attention.
+The `main.py` script then ensures that all background processes and threads are continually monitored and maintained.
+Its robust error handling and restart mechanisms aim to provide a stable and resilient operation of the application, adapting to any runtime anomalies or failures.

 ## **Crowns and study advisor**